fslongjin/fastcommit/README.md

 ### Options

+NOTE: All common config can be configured via `~/.fastcommit/config.toml`

 - `-d, --diff-file <DIFF_FILE>`: Specify the path to the file containing the differences.
 - `--conventional <CONVENTIONAL>`: Enable or disable conventional commit style analysis.
 Acceptable values are `true` or `false`.
 - `-l, --language <LANGUAGE>`: Specify the language for the commit message.
 Acceptable values are `en` (English) or `zh` (Chinese).
+- `-gb, --generate-branch`: Generate branch name.
+   - `--branch-prefix`: prefix of the generated branch name
 - `-v, --verbosity <VERBOSITY>`: Set the detail level of the commit message.
 Acceptable values are `verbose` (detailed), `normal`, or `quiet` (concise).
 The default is `quiet`.
 - `-h, --help`: Print help information.
 - `-V, --version`: Print version information.